Canada Graduate Research Scholarships - Doctoral (formerly CGS-D) | Graduate & Postdoctoral Studies

 Quota

-The University of Guelph is an institution with a quota from NSERC.
-For the 2023-24 competition, Guelph may forward 63 applications for consideration by NSERC.
+The University of Guelph is an institution with a quota from CIHR, NSERC, and SSHRC.
+For the 2026/27 competition, Guelph may forward for consideration in the national competition:

 Please note that this information is specific to those students submitting their applications through the University of Guelph only.
 Refer to the detailed instructions on NSERC's website to ensure that you are submitting your application to the correct institution - it is the applicant's responsibility to ensure this step is completed correctly.

-• All applicants must submit their applications through the NSERC online application portal.
+• All applicants must submit their applications through the appropriate online application portal.

-• Access the application and instructions on the NSERC website.
+• NSERC: Access the application and instructions on the NSERC website.

 • The online application will prompt you to indicate if you are applying through a university or if you are applying directly to the agency.

-• Please refer to the CGS website for directions on how to determine where you should submit your application.
+• Please refer to the CGRS-D website for directions on how to determine if you must apply through an institution or if you may apply directly to an agency.

-• If you are applying through the University of Guelph, enter University of Guelph in your application.
-When you submit the application it will be routed to the University of Guelph for consideration.
+• If you are applying through the University of Guelph, enter the University of Guelph in your application.
+When you submit the application, it will be routed to the University of Guelph.

-• Complete applications will be reviewed and ranked by the institution:
+• Submitted applications will be reviewed and ranked by the institution:

-• Applications are first reviewed by the proposed or current academic department/school and forwarded to the Office of Graduate & Postdoctoral Studies (OGPS).
+• Applications are first reviewed by the proposed or current academic department/school then forwarded to the Office of Graduate & Postdoctoral Studies (OGPS).

 • The OGPS Awards Committee reviews the applications and selects those that will be forwarded to the national competition.
 The university is given a quota for applications that can be forwarded each year.